 DOT should collect, use, and retain only PII that is relevant and necessary for the specified purpose for which it was originally collected.
-DOT should retain PII for only as long as necessary to fulfill the specified purpose(s) and in accordance with a National Archives and Records Administration (NARA)approved record disposition schedule.

-The FAA retains airmen test applications for four years and completed tests for 60 days in accordance with NARA approved records schedule, (NC1-237-77-03, item 23).
-FAA has proposed to modify the schedule to retain both applications and completed tests for five years; the longest period for which an AKT may be valid.
-The extended timeframe supports on-going access to testing history for applicants, as well as the FAA's need to access records in the event of an investigation of suspected testing fraud or regulatory violations.
+The FAA retains airmen knowledge tests within ATLAS for five years based on schedule DAA-0237-2024-0001; the longest period for which an AKT may be valid.
+The current retention timeframe supports ongoing access to testing history for applicants, as well as the FAA's need to access records in the event of an investigation of suspected testing fraud or regulatory violations.
 Additionally, the five-year retention period supports FAA efforts to ensure that the service provider complies with testing standards.
-The FAA will continue to comply with the current schedule until the new schedule is approved by NARA.